 i) "PTSB GH has never been subject of execution measures, such as liquidation, intended to put an end to the Company's existence";

 ii) "General meetings of shareholders and the Board of Directors, which are the key organs of PTSB GH, have never been suspended".

 PTSB was a viable bank prior to the recapitalisation on 26 July 2011, which was effected by means of the July 2011 Direction Order.
-This is exemplified by formal statements made at the PTSB GH AGM on 18 May 2011 by Alan Cook, who is (and was also then) the Chairman of both PTSB GH and PTSB.
+This is exemplified by formal statements, which were widely reported in the media, made at the PTSB GH AGM on 18 May 2011 by Alan Cook, who is (and was also then) the Chairman of both PTSB GH and PTSB.
 Five attendees of that AGM made affidavits on 21 January 2014 swearing the following:

 “The following statements, which were quoted widely in the national press, were made by the ILPGH [PTSB GH] Chairman, Alan Cook, at the ILPGH [PTSB GH] AGM on 18 May 2011:

 i.
 ILP [PTSB] has a “strong, viable and sustainable future” and “can provide healthy competition to the two larger pillar banks”;

 ii.
 “The business is not on the brink of insolvency, but there is a requirement for us to guard against a much greater and stringent set of conditions, even though it is unlikely that such conditions will apply in the future.";